Surgeon General warns this week will be ‘our Pearl Harbor moment’ as coronavirus death toll rises

 President Trump has recommended that Americans continue to follow social distancing guidelines, but nine states have yet to issue stay-at-home orders.
 When asked whether a federal order would be appropriate, Adams noted the difficulties with this approach given states’ rights, but said recommendations coming out of Washington, D.C., are clear.

-“[I]t’s why we put out these three days to stop the spread guidelines.
+“[I]t’s why we put out these thirty days to stop the spread guidelines.
 These are essentially our national stay-at-home order,” Adams said.
 “And we're working with governors to figure out their needs, their desires.”

 Adams said that for those in the nine states without orders, for people who cannot stay home for the entire month, they should “give us what you can so we can get this peak and start to come down on the other side.”